joshua-isak/reverse-hash/README.md

 This program is not the most efficient way to check for hashes containing the shortest possible SQL injection that can bypass a rudimentary login, but instead focuses on leveraging the concurrency of multiple CPU cores to speed up computation (why code good when more cpu do the trick?).

-This is however a decent way to find specific strings in MD5 hashes should you have the need.

 Below is an example output searching for "'or'4" with 8 goroutines on a Ryzen 7 3700X

 ```